 A closer look at the summary worksheet will indicate what happened.

 The summary worksheet has links/formulas that refer to the source worksheets, and therefore any update that happens in any of the Jul, Aug or Sep worksheets updates in the summary.
-This is made possible by the fact that we ticked “Create links to source data” in the previous step before pressing OK.
+This is made possible by the fact that we checked the box against “Create links to source data” in step 3 above.

 You can click on the + or – signs on the side-bar of the figure above to collapse or expand the summary.